Queex/well-msc-selfstudy/programming_concepts/3_errors_and_more.md

 ### Silent Errors

 Silent errors are different in that they don't cause your program to crash.
-Instead, there are errors introduced into the data, that don't cause more serious problems.
+Instead, they are errors introduced into the data, that don't cause more serious problems.
 These are a particularly insidious kind of error because unless you check your program's output against what you know it should produce, you might not even notice them.
 Silent errors in one part of your code can then go on to cause runtime errors in another part of the code.
 If you find yourself muttering "where did that zero come from, it should be impossible", you have encountered a silent error.

 ### Error Messages